Atlas LV-3B: Autopilot

-D-series Atlas missiles as well as early SLV variants carried the old-fashioned electromechanical autopilot (known as the "round" autopilot due to the shape of the containers its major components were housed in), but on Mercury vehicles, it was decided to use the newer transistorized "square" autopilot developed for the E and F-series missiles, and for the upcoming Atlas-Centaur vehicle.
+D-series Atlas missiles as well as early SLV variants carried an old-fashioned electromechanical autopilot (known as the "round" autopilot due to the shape of the containers its major components were housed in), but on Mercury vehicles, it was decided to use the newer transistorized "square" autopilot developed for the E and F-series missiles, and for the upcoming Atlas-Centaur vehicle.
 The first three Mercury-Atlas vehicles still had the round autopilot and it was flown for the first time on Mercury-Atlas 3, but failed disastrously when the booster did not perform the programmed pitchover maneuver and had to be destroyed by Range Safety action.
 Afterwards, the missile programmer was recovered and examined.
 While the exact cause of the failure was not identified, several causes were proposed and a number of modifications made to the programmer.
-On Mercury-Atlas 4, high vibration levels in flight resulted in more modifications and it finally worked perfectly on Mercury-Atlas 5.
+On Mercury-Atlas 4, high vibration levels in flight resulted in more modifications and it worked successfully on Mercury-Atlas 5.